disha03/Pile-Up-shielding-Semester-project/README.md

 ## Proposed Solution

-The proposed algorithm works in seven stages as described by Figure :
-Fig 1 Process flow of the proposed algorithm.
 To overcome the problem we came up with the solution implemented using OpenCV, DLib and other open source libraries .
 Python is used as a language to implement the idea.
 A web camera is used to continuously track the facial landmark and movement of eyes and